 We have more deeper group finance collaboration features in plans for future releases.

 No, you don’t need to pay again.
-The Toshl Pro upgrade is per-account.
-That means your Toshl Pro account will be valid in any Toshl Finance app, no matter which mobile platform you’re using it on.
-Just log in to Toshl Finance on your new phone and you will have Toshl Pro instantly.
+The Toshl Pro or Medici upgrade is per-account.
+That means your Toshl Pro or Medici account will be valid in any Toshl Finance app, no matter which mobile platform you’re using it on.
+Just log in to Toshl Finance on your new phone and you will have Toshl Pro or Medici instantly.

 Nothing.
 Just log in to the app and the system will keep everything in sync automatically.
 Syncing is done whenever you open the app or change any of the data so it should be done right aways and on all other devices in a few seconds.

 If you’re really hellbent on triggering the sync manually you can do so by pulling down to refresh.
 For example, when you’re on the Expenses (or other) screen, pull it down to the maximum until the loader animation appears on top.
 This will refresh all your data immediately.